Torus actions on Alexandrov 4-spaces: Equivariant classification

-Let us now recall the definition of isomorphism of orbit spaces. \begin{definition} Let $X$ and $Y$ be two closed, oriented Alexandrov $4$-spaces carrying effective and isometric $T^2$-actions.
-We will say that their orbit spaces are \textit{isomorphic} if there exists an orientation and weight-preserving homeomorphism $X^*\to Y^*$. \end{definition}
+\begin{definition} Let $X$ and $Y$ be two closed, oriented Alexandrov $4$-spaces carrying effective and isometric $T^2$-actions.
+We say that the orbit spaces $X^\ast$ and $Y^\ast$ are \textit{isomorphic} if there exists an orientation preserving homeomorphism $f\colon X^\ast\to Y^\ast$, such that for each $x\in X^\ast$, the weight associated to $f(x^\ast)$ is the same as the weight associated to $x^\ast$. \end{definition}